GUT-Aachen/triaxial_test_evaluation_tool/README.md

 ### Frontend (GUI)

- - List and overview all experiments in database
+ - List and overview of all experiments in database
  - Keep rock/soil parameters always in view
  - Check experiment descriptions and additional comments
  - Get an overview of important parameters and their connection